A classification system for social sector initiatives and entities

 This is the most exciting time in history for policy-makers, not-for-profit practitioners, grantmakers and other change-makers.
 New tools provide us with opportunities for streamlining, acceleration, and smarter, more evidence-driven practice.

 Big data provides opportunities for big impact.
 Application of a common data schema - a taxonomy - is an essential first step.
 By providing a better picture of where and to whom money is flowing, and to what use it is being put, CLASSIE will ultimately enable changes that will strengthen the social, economic and environmental fabric of our communities.

 Now is the time to act.
-We have the technological tools we need, and with hundreds of grantmakers of all sizes and types across Australia (and internationally) using SmartyGrants, and tens of thousands of not-for-profits using our other websites and services, we have the tools that can pull it all together.
+We have the technological tools we need, and with hundreds of grantmakers of all sizes and types using SmartyGrants, and tens of thousands of not-for-profits using our other websites and services, we have the tools that can pull it all together.